hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Zaphias, talk to LeBlanc for Raven's __Imperial Knights Captain__ title (Rebuilding The Union Part 2)
 - [ ] In Zaphias, head toward the Nobles Quarter (Dark Enforcer Part 5)
 - [ ] In Deidon Hold, talk to the Man near the tents to play __Repede's Pro Snowboarding__ minigame.
-Clear it in short amount of time then quit the Mini Game for Repede's __Snow Delivery Dog__.
+Clear it in short amount of time then quit the minigame for Repede's __Snow Delivery Dog__.
 When clearing the other courses, Repede needs to equip specific Overdrive Attachment to match the Referees of the course (PS3 and Definitive Edition)
 - [ ] In Myorzo, enter the Elder's House.
 Check the stand before the back wall to get the __Bush Baby Doll__.
 Go to Aspio and speak with Tort for Estelle to learn __Astion__.
 If you are to do this later in the game, go to Deidon Hold instead of Aspio (Krytian Style Fighting)
 - [ ] In Myorzo, ___after finishing the above sidequest___, enter the Elder's House.
 Check the stand before the back wall (Feelings In The Mural)
 - [ ] In Yumanju, pay 300000 Gald.
 After, sleep at any Inn and come back to Pay 600000 Gald (Hotspring Part 2)